dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 #### Worked example: `ListInt`

-To learn those techniques, we study the type `ListInt` whose Dhall code is:
+To learn those techniques, we begin by looking at the type `ListInt` whose Dhall code is:

 ```dhall
 let F = λ(r : Type) → < Nil | Cons : { head : Integer, tail : r } >